aerogear/modern-appdev-workshop/README.md

 ## 1. Bulding your first GraphQL server using AeroGear Graphback

-The Graphback cli tool (https://graphback.dev) allows developers to generate a fully functional Node.js based server offering GraphQL and RESTful APIs out of the box based on developer provided the business model.
+The Graphback cli (https://graphback.dev) allows developers to generate a fully functional Node.js based server offering GraphQL and RESTful APIs out of the box based on developer provided business model.
 Graphback generates the general data access methods like find, create, delete etc. along with live updates called subscriptions.

-In this chapter, we are going to build a sample Task application that will be based on the custom server template we have provided.
+In this chapter we are going to build a sample application that will be based on the custom server template we have provided.
+We going to implement Task model, however we can introduce any changes into the schema at later stage to show power of GraphQL and Graphback.

 The example server contains the following technologies:

-- AeroGear Voyager Server (including audit log, metrics, and keycloak integration)
+- AeroGear Voyager Server (including audit logging, metrics and keycloak integration)
 - PostgreSQL database
 - Apollo GraphQL server (Express.js based)